cdonnachie/Slimecoin/doc/shared-libraries.md

 ## meowconsensus

-The purpose of this library is to make the verification functionality that is critical to Meowcoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Slimecoin's consensus available to other applications, e.g. to language bindings.

 ### API

-The interface is defined in the C header `meowcoinconsensus.h` located in  `src/script/meowcoinconsensus.h`.
+The interface is defined in the C header `slimecoinconsensus.h` located in  `src/script/slimecoinconsensus.h`.

 #### Version